mike-yuhang-wu/mike-yuhang-wu.github.io/essays/dislike-software-engineering.md

 "I love software engineering!"

-I wanted to begin this essay with that statement—and I did—but that statement might be a lie.
+I wanted to begin this essay with that statement—and I did—but that statement is completely a lie!
 In fact, I did not start my journey in computer science out of love for software engineering, I started it with a passion for money, the slips featuring the number 100 and Benjamin Franklin.

 ## The very beginning